 - 1. Note dates of liturgical seasons, feasts and events plan how these will be celebrated. - 2.
 Check teachers have materials for seasonal classroom prayer focus and for RE. - 3.
 Set up foyer and staffroom displays. - 4.
-Prepare inserts for School Newsletters to communicate RE news and Special Character events. - 5.
-Bring dates of professional development to teachers' attention. - 6.
-Prepare schedule for school, class and parish family masses for the term. - 7.
-Ensure that professional development records towards Certification are forwarded to the Diocesan Education / Schools Office (check if this is a termly requirement or annual). - 8.
-Make staff aware of upcoming courses (Te Kupenga Catholic Leadership Institute). - 9.
+Prepare inserts for School Newsletters to communicate RE news and Catholic Character events. - 5.
+Prepare schedule for school, class and parish family masses for the term. - 6.
+Ensure that professional development records towards Certification are forwarded to the Diocesan Education / Schools Office (check if this is a termly requirement or annual). - 7.
+Make staff aware of upcoming courses (Te Kupenga Catholic Theological College). - 8.
 Organise dates with the Principal for RE and formation staff meetings.
-Take time to prepare these based on staff needs. - 10.
-Collect strand data and staff evaluations this makes writing the end of year report for the Board of Trustees easier.
+Take time to prepare these based on staff needs. - 9.
+Collect end of unit data and staff evaluations and discuss these with your RE team. - 10.
+Undertake staff observations in the area of Religious Education, providing feedback and feedforward aiming to see each teacher at least once a year (check with your principal if this is part of your role, as this may depend on school size or other circumstances.)